GabrielvMarinho/Obsidian/Tech/Network/Protocols/Important/HTTP/Architecture/HTTP Server.md

-a software application to deliver web content, it operates on [[HTTP]] protocol.
+a software application to deliver web content, it operates on [[Tech/Network/PROTOCOLS/Important/HTTP/HTTP]] protocol.

 It processes http requests and sends http responses